-ii) Defined contribution plans
+(ii) Defined contribution plans

-As required by law, companies in Malaysia make contributions to the state pension scheme, the Employees Provident Fund ("EPF").
+As required by law, companies in Malaysia make contributions to the national pension scheme, the Employees Provident Fund ("EPF").
 Such contributions are recognised as an expense as incurred.
 Once the contributions have been paid, the Group and the Company have no further payment obligations.

-d) Borrowing costs
+(d) Borrowing Costs